 Buildxact makes it easy for custom home builders to know their numbers very well.
 Measurements can be tricky, but the construction takeoff software’s tool drastically speeds up the process, allowing the custom home builder to quickly figure out the four key types of measurements required for takeoffs: count, length, area, and volume.

 This type of measurement is pretty self-explanatory.
 Every construction project requires small home builders to know the quantity needed of items light fixtures – if they are doing electrical work – studs, nails, lumber.
 Counting the required materials is an important part of the estimating process and plays a big role in knowing the final construction cost.
 Digital takeoff software can be very helpful and is a good investment since every construction project will require an estimating process.
 You do not want surprises later with your material costs, especially since material costs, especially those of raw materials can be very volatile.

 What our takeoff software can do

-Recipes are our proprietary way of assembling groups of materials and labor.
+Recipes or assemblies are our proprietary way of assembling groups of materials and labor.
 These enable you to offer accurate estimates to your customers and send a list of materials (including the quantities) to your suppliers, such as door openings, strike plates, transoms, among others.
 The important factor is arriving at accurate quantities of the materials you will need.
 You can group materials for a complete door opening assembly, including door, lockset, number of hinges and the labor to install it.
 Buildxact has populated common everyday materials (framing, concrete with rebar, and drywall) into recipes, and you can also add or build your own.
 It makes ordering materials easier as it figures out your quantities for you.